Winfooz/WinSlideShow/README.md

 ## License

-WinSlidShow is available under the MIT license.
+WinSlideShow is available under the MIT license.
 See the LICENSE file for more info.